cuiyongbo/hello-world/my_wiki/mathematics_glossary/mathematics_note_2.rst

     centroid: the center of mass of a geometric object of uniform density. [质心，重心]
-    incenter: the center of the incircle [内切圆] of a triangle or other figure. [内心] orthocenter the point where all three altitudes [垂线] of the triangle intersect. [垂心]
+    incenter: the center of the incircle [内切圆] of a triangle or other figure. [内心]
+    orthocenter: the point where all three altitudes [垂线] of the triangle intersect. [垂心]

     .. image:: images/centroid-of-triangles.png

+#. manifold

+    a collection of points forming a certain kind of set, such as those of a topologically closed surface or an analog of this in three or more dimensions.